Luhn check-digit calculator, IMEI, credit cards, ...

 They are like serial numbers but the left most digits contain information about the type of mobile phone.

-You can see the IMEI of your phone by typing *#06# on your mobile phone.
+You can get the IMEI of your phone by typing *#06# "call" on your mobile phone.
 This will display the full 15 digit IMEI

 which includes a check digit in the right most position.